mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 cp ./env.template ./agent-machine-03/.env
 ```

-Execute the following command in a terminal window to copy the contents of the `env.template` into the `.env` file for one of the other new Agent Machines.
+Execute the following command in a terminal window to copy the contents of the `env.template` into the `.env` file for the other new Agent Machines.

 ```
 cp ./env.template ./agent-machine-04/.env